 A balanced diet is different for everyone, but you need a mix of foods to make a healthy diet.

-Eliminating whole macro food groups hasn’t been proven over the long term.
+Eliminating completely whole macro food groups like carbohydrates hasn’t been proven over the long term.

 Aim to include: